uncbiag/easyreg/README.md

 <br/>

 ## Registration
-We provide abundant of demos for both learning and optimization methods :)<br/>
+We provide a series of demos for both learning and optimization methods :)<br/>
 Demo list (for more details, please refer to the [doc](https://easyreg-unc-biag.readthedocs.io/en/latest/notes/walk_through_demos.html)<sup>*</sup>)
 1) ANTsPy on OAI (knee MRI of the Osteoarthritis Initiative dataset)
 2) NiftyReg on OAI